Pride Month was always going to look different this year—at least, once the pandemic hit.

 Who, exactly, threw that first brick remains unknown.
 The two main suspects, however, shared something in common: Marsha P. Johnson, a prominent figure during this period, was a Black trans woman.
 Sylvia Rivera, who was present at the first fight, was a Latina trans woman.
-Witnesses have also what the majority of the people at Stonewall looked like that night: drag queens or gay men of color.
+Witnesses have also described what the majority of the people at Stonewall looked like that night: drag queens or gay men of color.
 In other words, Black LGBTQ people were some of the first who resisted brutality and oppression on behalf of the entire LGBTQ community.

 Images from that night shocked the nation—and shifted the public consciousness about the treatment of gay people.
 Shortly thereafter, a movement was formed.
 Over the next few years, more than 1,500 new LGBTQ organizations were created.
 Still, it took decades of sustained advocacy to gain traction.
-By 1999, then president Bill Clinton Proclamation 7203, turning the month of June into a federally recognized holiday.
+By 1999, then president Bill Clinton enacted Proclamation 7203, turning the month of June into a federally recognized holiday.
 Pride Month was born.

 But as the LGBTQ community continued to make progress—through increased representation in politics and media, through legislative actions, executive orders, and court rulings to protect gays and lesbians from discrimination—its non-white members have often been left behind.

-A 2013 found that while LGBTQ youth are more likely than their straight counterparts to be homeless, and that the bulk of homeless youth are LGBTQ people of color.
-Other studies have that Black LGBTQ people are more likely to commit suicide.
+A 2013 study found that while LGBTQ youth are more likely than their straight counterparts to be homeless, and that the bulk of homeless youth are LGBTQ people of color.
+Other studies have shown that Black LGBTQ people are more likely to commit suicide.
 At the same time, Black queer people have amassed far less political capital.
-A recent from the Victory Institute found that 77.4 percent of all openly LGBTQ people in elected office are white.
+A recent study from the Victory Institute found that 77.4 percent of all openly LGBTQ people in elected office are white.

 The increased acceptance of white LGBTQ Americans in mainstream society is at least partly due to the fact that the vast majority of media depictions of queer life—which have helped change the culture—have historically been white-centric.